top of page

 A Day in The Life (Physician visit)

 Interested students have the opportunity to learn from physicians in various specialties about their journeys and their practices.
 They have access to physician shadowing and one-on-one discussions.
-We want future Medical Students to experience the full range of a Black Physicians Day.
+We want future Medical Students to experience the full range of a Physicians Day.

 Patient Care: Throughout the day, they see patients, diagnose illnesses, prescribe treatments, and provide preventive care.
 Their interactions are often empathetic and culturally sensitive.